rust-lang/rust/src/doc/tutorial.md

 ## Freezing

-Lending an &-pointer to an object freezes it and prevents mutation--even if the object was declared as `mut`.
+Lending an &-pointer to an object freezes it and prevents mutation—even if the object was declared as `mut`.
 `Freeze` objects have freezing enforced statically at compile-time.
 An example of a non-`Freeze` type is [`RefCell<T>`][refcell].